Abhippsa31/AlgoTradingProject/README.md

 AlgoTradingProject
-Algo-Trading System with ML; Google Sheets Integration.
+Algo-Trading System with ML//Google Sheets Integration.
 This project is a Python-based mini algorithmic trading prototype that demonstrates a rule-based trading strategy enhanced with basic machine learning and automation.
 The system fetches live stock data using yfinance, generates trading signals using technical indicators like RSI and Moving Averages, backtests the strategy, and logs results into Google Sheets.

 Additionally, it uses a Decision Tree classifier to predict the next-day market movement based on indicators like RSI, MACD, and Volume, and reports the prediction accuracy per stock.